ssocolow/trafficsim/README.md

 Traffic simulation

 This is a traffic simulation of the Stillwater - Broadway intersection in Bangor, Maine.
-Neural network agents use the simulation to control the lights and then collect data like car throughput and wait time.
+Algorithms like neural network agents and conventional algorithms like first come first serve and clock timed use the simulation to control the lights and then collect data like car throughput and wait time which are metrics by which to evalute different algorithms.
 By Simon Socolow and Nhan Ngo

 The presentation of this project is now on youtube: